korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 a **LinkedHashMap** of purchases made, and the other, a **TreeMap** of my enrolled students.
-Because I used **LinkedHashMap**, purchases are stored in the order they were made, which is pretty good in general, but I also created a sorted tree map, keying on purchase date, and maintaining a list of purchases by each distinct date.
+Because I used **LinkedHashMap**, purchases are stored in the order they were made, which is pretty good in general.
+However, I also created a sorted tree map, keying on purchase date, and maintained a list of purchases by each distinct date.

 In this section, I'm going to use that last map